rodrigobot/MyBashConfiguration/README.md

 MyBashConfiguration
 ===================

-This repository contains some of my bash profile configuration
+This repository contains some of my shell profile configuration